johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 Imagine training a customer-service agent in seconds that knows your product catalog inside out or an interactive run-book that assists engineers dealing with production issues.

 Libraries such as LangChain and LlamaIndex have emerged as popular choices for using custom data with chatGPT.
-These libraries, while impressive, can sometimes feel like black boxes, obscuring the underlying principles at work.
-In this blog post, I'll try to peel back the layers and explore how to use custom data with chatGPT without using either of these libraries, 'from scratch'.
+These libraries, while impressive, can sometimes be complex and make the underlying principles hard to understand.
+In this blog post, I'll try to peel back the layers and explore how to use custom data with chatGPT without using either of these libraries.

+## 10,000 Foot View

+OpenAI doesn't provide a way to use custom data with chatGPT out of the box.
+As of today it has no mechanism to ingest large volumes of data or train on custom data.
+The only way to use custom data with chatGPT is to use the API to send a question along with (hopefully) relevant information that the model can use to answer that question.

+We will effectively ingest custom data and organize it in such a way that we can fetch relevant information based on the underlying meaning of the text we have stored.
+Before getting to the code, we will cover some key concepts around how we can retrieve, store and query numeric representations of text.

 ## Key Concepts